 Al Andalus’ Seville to Madrid route

-A new Spanish luxury vintage train is launching between Seville and Madrid next spring.
+This new luxury vintage train between Seville and Madrid just launched.
 With several stops including UNESCO sites to beach towns, this more than 480km journey will give travellers the chance to experience southern Spain in a much more immersive way.

 The seven-day route launched by Al Andalus will include stops such as Alcázar de San Juan, Cádiz, Córdoba, Jerez, Aranjuez and Mérida.
 Travellers can explore ancient Roman ruins and royal palaces, indulge in beach days and tapas or watch equestrian and flamenco shows.